Does the thought of selling candles from home as a side hustle cross your mind? Maybe you have, maybe you haven’t but here’s why you should.

 Best Types of Candles to Sell

-I promised you earlier on in this post that I’d talk about the different types of candles you can sell.
+I promised you earlier on in this post that I’d talk about the different types of candles to sell from home.
 We have finally come to that point in the article.

 There are heaps of different types of candles you can make and sell but the main ones in the market today are soy and paraffin wax candles.